 Robotics

-NVIDIA Isaac
+NVIDIA Isaac Sim

-What is Isaac?
+What is Isaac Sim?

 Note

 Installing Isaac Sim with pip requires GLIBC 2.34+ version compatibility.
-To check the GLIBC version on your system, use command ldd --version
+To check the GLIBC version on your system, use command ldd --version.

 Note

+On Windows with CUDA 12, the GPU driver version 552.86 is required.
 Also, on Windows, it may be necessary to enable long path support to avoid installation errors due to OS limitations.

 Disable IOMMU